kumpmati/superactions-docs/guide/getting-started.md

 ### `actions`

-This is the object where you define all the functions that the client can call in this API.
+This is the object where you define all the actions that the client can call in this API.
 Each action becomes a function to call when using the API in the client.

 ## Load function